JavierFinez/nodepop/README.md

 ### Users

-In order to use the API you must be authenticated by calling HTTP method POST /apiv1/users/login with name, email & password, and get a token
+In order to use the API you must be authenticated by calling HTTP method POST /apiv1/users/register with name, email & password, and get a token with method POST /apiv1/users/login with email & password

 use that token in the rest of request in:
   - header: 'x-access-token'